chadali/SiteStream/readme.md

 * Gunicorn is just a better production tool.
 * Gevent allows by defaults thousands of threads.
 Miguel added time.sleep(0) to allow for it, not sure how it works.
 * Need to fix ffmpeg stream getting stuck at a certain frame.
 Again, study parameters and maybe add reconnect parameters.
+* Prototype of webpage to jpg to stream works.
+What I really need to do is start a headless chrome/firefox browser which generates the frames.